algesten/xq/README.md

 url1 = 'http://www.google.com/'
 url2 = 'http://github.com/'
 url3 = 'http://www.reddit.com/'
-X([url1,url2,url3]).forEach(doRequest) # returns a promise for result .map (result) ->
+X([url1,url2,url3]).each(doRequest) # returns a promise for result .map (result) ->
   # ... ?
   ```

 Depending on how slow the requests were, the `.map` operation will
 receive the result in any order.
-To fix it, we can use
+To fix it, we can use `singly()`
-`forEach().serial()` which ensures that each url fed to doRequest will
+which ensures that each url fed to doRequest will return a fulfilled
-return a fulfilled promise before the result is passed on to
+promise before the result is passed on to `.map`.
+This however means
-`.map`.
-This however means each requests will run serially.
+each requests will run serially.

 ### Strategy for unwrapping deferreds